sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 > _For example: If you are attending a conference and see that a cheaper hotel is a half hour away from your conference venue, but you will need to pay for the taxi to the venue which would ultimately make your cost the same, book a more convenient option!_

 Travel budgets are not transferable between types and are based on our [fiscal calendar](../../../departments/finance/index.md#fiscal-year-2022) year.
 That means unused budget doesn’t roll over into the next year, but they will renew on February 1st each year.

-> _For example:_
->
-> - A teammate cannot reallocate the budget from a company-wide event to an individual trip.
-> - A teammate cannot use their team budget for individual travel.

 **Our company-wide travel perks include:**